ericklein/air_quality/readme.md

 		- [I][P2]091321: time; "No NTP response" does not reattempt until success
 		- in zuluDateTimeString switch #ifdef NTP for check timeStatus() for timeNotSet
 - screen
-	- [I][P3]111120: screen; Screen is on all the time, which could cause OLED burn in, and in dark environments, is very bright
+	- [I][P3]111120: screen; OLED screen is on all the time, which could cause OLED burn in, and in dark environments, is very bright
 		- time based dimming
 		- gesture based dimming
 	- [I][P3]112820: screen; pin 2 conflict with XXXX? on SH110x, not sure about SSD1306